 The HD9084 has one or two (redundant supply is optional) universal power supplies that operate on either 100-115 or 220-240 volts AC at 50 or 60 Hz and automatically senses the input voltage.
 Power should be applied by connecting a 3-wire grounding type power supply cord to the power entry modules on the rear panel.
-The power cord should be minimum 18 AWG wire size; type SVT marked VW-1, maximum 2.5 m in length.
+The power cord should be a minimum 18 AWG wire size; type SVT marked VW-1, maximum 2.5 m in length.

-The IEC 320 power entry modules combines a standard power inlet connector, two 5 x 20 mm fuse holders and an EMI line filter.
+The IEC 320 power entry modules combine a standard power inlet connector, two 5 x 20 mm fuse holders and an EMI line filter.
 For instructions on changing the fuses see section 5.3.1.

-CAUTION - TO REDUCE THE RISK OF ELECTRIC SHOCK, GROUNDING OF THE GROUND PIN OF THE MAINS PLUG MUST BE MAINTAINED
+CAUTION - TO REDUCE THE RISK OF ELECTRIC SHOCK, GROUNDING OF MAINS PLUG GROUND PIN MUST BE MAINTAINED